-The timely and accurate submission of Contractor's QHP filings and documents to the Exchange for upload into CalHEERS is critical to the successful launch of each Renewal and Open Enrollment Period.
+The timely and accurate submission of Contractor's QHP filings and documents to the Exchange for upload into the CCSB eligibility and enrollment system is critical.
 When submissions are late, or inaccurate, the Exchange suffers financial harm with each resubmission and such actions put the Renewal and Open Enrollment process at risk.
 The parties agree that the liquidated damages below are proportional to the damages the Exchange incurs from each respective error made by Contractor.
 Therefore, Contractor agrees to meet the following operational requirements: